vmware-tanzu/velero/design/multiple-arch-build-with-windows.md

 - BUILD_OUTPUT_TYPE: the type of output for the build, i.e., `docker`, `tar`, `registry`, while `docker` and `tar` is for local build; `registry` means push build.
 Default value is `docker`
 - BUILD_OS: which types of OS should be built for.
 Multiple values are accepted, e.g., `linux,windows`.
 Default value is `linux`
 - BUILD_ARCH: which types of architecture should be built for.
 Multiple values are accepted, e.g., `amd64,arm64`.
 Default value is `amd64`
-- BUILD_TAG_GCR: whether to build and push GCR images.
-GCR images are not likely required during Dev cycle, so the default value is `false`

 ## Windows Build